collapsed-stacks/startups/questions/9097/how-can-i-verify-a-business-owned-by-others.md

 - tagged: `united-states`, `business-registration`
 - score: 5

-<p>I would like to get basic information about a business located in the state of Georgia, for verification purpose.</p>
+I would like to get basic information about a business located in the state of Georgia, for verification purpose.

-<p>Is there government website or credible third party website for such lookup which is publicly available?</p>
+Is there government website or credible third party website for such lookup which is publicly available?